fgeorges/mlproj/README.md

   Commands:

     debug    log the given environment
     setup    setup the given environment
+    deploy   deploy modules to the modules database

   Options: